mumoshu/kargo/README.md

 kustomize:
   # kustomize.image maps to --kustomize-image of argocd-app-create.
   image:
-# helm instructs kanvas to deploy the app using `helm`.
+# helm instructs kargo to deploy the app using `helm`.
 # It has two major modes.
 The first mode directly calls `helm`, whereas
 # the second indirectly call it via `argocd`.
 # The first mode is triggered by setting only `helm`.